-I started to think of creative ways to have a Christmas tree in our space and finally I had my a-ha! moment.
+I started to think of creative ways to decorate our space with a Christmas tree, and finally, I had my a-ha!
+Moment.

 Table of Contents